RxSugar/Searchy/Carthage/Checkouts/Argo/Documentation/Basic-Usage.md

 preserves information about why a decoding failed.
 You can choose to either ignore the `Decoded` type and just get back the optional value or keep the `Decoded` type and use it to debug or report decoding failures.
-When you decode an `AnyObject` into a model using the global `decode` function, you can specify whether you want an `Optional` model or a `Decoded` model by specifying the return type as seen in the code block above.
+When you decode an `Any` into a model using the global `decode` function, you can specify whether you want an `Optional` model or a `Decoded` model by specifying the return type as seen in the code block above.